siv2r/bip-frost-signing/README.md

 ### Nonce Generation

-TODO include participant identifier in the input args?
-Commiting to a signer set will prevent using the preprocessed nonce with another signer set.
-But commiting only the signer's participant identifier should be fine.
-think: what the max msg len? we use 8 bytes while hashing it

 Algorithm _NonceGen(secshare, pubshare, group_pk, m, extra_in)_:
 - Inputs:
     - The participant’s secret share _secshare_: a 32-byte array (optional argument)